GiovanniLoBianco/UltimateOpTeam/README.md

 ## Disclaimer
-Please note that this project involves scraping data from the Ultimate Team Web App to gather the necessary information about your players.
+Please note that this project involves scraping data from the Ultimate Team Web App to gather the necessary information about players from user's Club.
 This is currently the only method available to pull all the required data for the optimization process.
 The scraping process is designed to be very light and efficient, requiring updates only once every few hours, days, or weeks to refresh the current club information.
-The number of requests made to the server during scraping is minimal and should not cause any significant load.
+The number of requests made to the server during scraping is minimal and does not cause any significant load.